-The pharmacy manager reported that staff meetings would take place on a monthly basis to discuss any safety issues in the pharmacy and any learning from near misses or significant errors.
+There was one pharmacist, two dispensing assistants and two medicines counter assistants present during the inspection.
+They were all seen to be working well together.
+The pharmacist reported that staff meetings would take place on an ad-hoc basis to discuss any safety issues in the pharmacy and any learning from near misses or significant errors.

 The staff reported that they kept their knowledge up to date by reading third party materials and would ask the pharmacist if they had any queries.
-Staff gave an example of having recently completed a refresher on information governance and data protection training.
+Staff had all completed 'dementia friends' training and gave an example of having refreshed their knowledge of information governance and data protection.
 Staff received time to complete required training.